Private health insurance waiting periods

 How to use your private health insurance immediately

-Waiting periods when you switch health insurance
+Waiting periods when you switch health cover

 How do pre-existing conditions affect waiting periods?